ravirun/misfit-ravi/README.md

 ---

 *Building something timeless, one video at a time.*
-*December 2027 - Micro Creator Phase*
+*Week 3, December 2027 - Micro Creator Phase*